-This fantastic Lake District tour departs from Oxenholme, Windermere, Bowness, and Ambleside every afternoon throughout the summer.
-It introduces the culture and history of The Lake District, which created the landscapes you see today.
+This fantastic Lake District tour from Manchester introduces you to the culture and history of The Lake District, which created the landscapes you see today.
 Learn the significant of farming on the Lake District and how it helped the National Park achieve UNESCO World Heritage Status in 2017.

-The tour starts in Windermere and heads towards the Langdale Valley, which is filled with heritage and farmland.
-On route to the Langdale valley you will drive along the famous Lake Windermere and our Driver/Guide will tell you many stories about our wonderful National Park.
+From here, you will enjoy lunch in the popular village of Bowness on Windermere before heading towards the Langdale Valley, which is filled with heritage and farmland.
+On route to the Western side of Windermere you will drive along the famous Lake Windermere and our Driver/Guide will tell you many stories about our wonderful National Park.

-The Lake District afternoon tour will then come to an end by departing Hawkshead and heading back to Windermere.
-Before your tour ends you will have the chance to enjoy a traditional cream tea at the Lake District county hotel.
+The Lake District afternoon tour will then come to an end by departing Hawkshead and heading back to your start location.
 Afterwards you will be dropped back to your starting location with a camera full of fantastic memories.